AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/MetaInformation/WriterID.md

 MetaInformation.WriterID Property
 =================================
-AutomationML 2.1 APIthe ID of the writer tool, maybe identical to the tools name if it is not subject of change
+the ID of the writer tool, maybe identical to the tools name if it is not subject of change

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)